ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 1. Open InstrumentStudio and click `Manual Layout` to open the Edit Layout dialog.
-2. The InstrumentStudio plug-in will be listed under the Add-Ons category within the group specified at the time of the plug-in creation.
+2. The InstrumentStudio plug-in will be listed under the Add-Ons category within the group specified at the time of plug-in creation.
-   1. If `InstrumentStudio Plug-in Group` is not specified during plug-in creation, the plug-in will be populated under the `Default` group.
+   1. If `InstrumentStudio Plug-in Group` was not specified during plug-in creation, the plug-in will be populated under the `Default` group.
-   2. The `InstrumentStudio Plug-in Group` specified at the time of plug-in creation will be saved in the plug-in's `.gplugindata` file, which holds the properties of the plug-in.
+   2. The `InstrumentStudio Plug-in Group` specified at the time of plug-in creation is saved in the plug-in's `.gplugindata` file, which holds the properties of the plug-in.
       - If needed, the user can edit the `GroupName` property in the file to modify the plug-in's group later.
 3. Choose the desired plug-in and create a large panel.